Epinova/Epinova.InRiverConnector/README.md

 - No longer creates empty `InRiverGenericMedia` objects for resources in InRiver without a file attached to it.
 - No longer creates `InRiverGenericMedia` for file types not matching any of your implemented media types.
 If your Episerver site does not have a content type matching a file extension, no file will be created.
 - Support for `ChannelMimeTypeMappings` on your channel entity is removed.
 No need to increase complexity by tweaking internal workings of the connector.
+- CVL-values are no longer transferred as dictionaries - only the key+value is returned (configuratble as before).
+In Episerver, model your catalog entries to have normal string properties ("LongString") for these.
+Episerver has no need to maintain these values internally.

 ## ICatalogImportHandlers implemented?

 Both the original file AND the modified file will now reside in the data directory where the connector puts it's data for import.

-## CVL-values

-The adapter no longer implements `ICVLListener` - thus it no longer maintains CVLs as dictionaries in Episerver.
-As a result, CVL-values are no longer transferred as dictionaries - only the key+value is returned (configuratble as before).
-In Episerver, model your catalog entries to have normal string properties ("LongString") for these.

-Episerver has no need to maintain these values.

-Caution: If updating a value that's already in use, this will no longer be updated automatically.
-Might be re-added in a fundamentally different way later on.

-TODO: As of now there's a TODO to update all Episerver entities whenever a CVL value updates.
-This should usually not be a common case though, so I won't prioritize it quite yet.

 ## Configuration changes